-Hoffmann was selected Coach of the Year by the Association of Division III Independents (AD3I) after the 2006 and 2008 seasons.
+Hoffmann was selected Coach-of-the-Year by the Association of Division III Independents (AD3I) after the 2006 and 2008 seasons.
 2007 saw the Crusaders crowned AD3I Champions amidst a 17-1-1 campaign.
 In 2008, Hoffmann led the team to a 16-4-1 overall record, the North Eastern Athletic Conference (NEAC) Championship and the program's first appearance in the National Collegiate Athletic Conference (NCAA) Tournament.
 2009 produced a second consecutive conference finals where the team lost in overtime.

 Hoffmann-coached players have produced a multitude of awards, including the College Sports Information Directors of America (CoSIDA) Capital One Academic All-American, NCAA All-Region Team, All-Team selections, Most Valuable Player, and All-Academic awards from the SCAC, NEAC, AD3I, United States Collegiate Athletic Association (USCAA), American Southwest Conference (ASC), National Association of Intercollegiate Athletics (NAIA) and NCAA organizations.
-A handful of his players have made the professional ranks in the United States and in Europe.

 Hoffmann holds a NSCAA Advanced National Coaching Diploma with Distinction, USSF "Y" National Youth License, and FA Soccer Psychology Certification.
 He has served on the NCAA Regional Selection Committee, NCAA National Leadership Conference, has lectured at the NISOA National referee Assignors convention, and been published in the Journal of Strength and Conditioning Research.
-In the past Hoffmann has held the role of Director of the Highlanders Soccer Club and Strikers Soccer Club, he has worked with NTX ODP, and currently works with 95 boys in the American Eagles Soccer Club.
+In the past Hoffmann has held the role of Director of the Highlanders Soccer Club and Strikers Soccer Club, he has worked with NTX ODP, and currently works with 99 boys in the Andromeda Soccer Club.

 Hoffmann grew up in Colleyville and played for N.E.T Longhorns and Fort Worth United.
 While playing at Grapevine High School, he won a State Championship in 1990.
 He was a four-year starter and senior captain at St. Mary's University.
 Playing honors include North Texas State Pool All-Region, State All-Star, and team MVP.